ako/CsvServices/readme.md

 Notes:

  1. Currently you need to provide a username and password when calling a csv services endpoint.
 Anonymous usage is not supported.
- 2. The ws-doc endpoint is reused to make it work in sandboxes.
-This means it is not compatible with the Rest services module.
-This restriction will be removed in the near future.

 ## Usage